-Our Association (LASD) was founded for the purpose of promoting the ministry of spiritual direction in our state and of being a resource to help directors grow spiritually and professionally in their ministries.
-Our Membership consists of active members who are trained spiritual directors and are currently engaged in the ministry of spiritual direction; and associate members who are either retired from the ministry, presently in training in a recognized spiritual directors training program or are involved in professions related to pastoral care.
+Our Membership includes: Active members who are trained spiritual directors and are currently engaged in the ministry of spiritual direction; Associate members who are either retired from the ministry, in a recognized spiritual directors’ training program, or are involved in professions related to pastoral care.

-Our association currently has an eight-member board of directors who are working hard to make this organization valuable and helpful to our members.
-I encourage you to contact us through this website for ideas, needs, and ways you can assist us in making this association even better.
+We currently have an eight-member board of directors who are working to make this organization valuable and helpful to our members.
+We encourage you to contact us through this website for ideas, needs, and ways you can assist us in making this association even better.

 Frequently Asked Questions